 Casual gaming is the perfect time filler

-45% say time filling is a core motivation to play mobile games and almost as many - 40% already use fashion apps to also pass the time
+45% say time filling is a core motivation for mobile gaming and almost as many - 40% already use fashion apps to also pass the time

 This is an entry point for fashion brands to tap into consumer's 'empty' moments, when they are looking to find ways to pass the time.
 Not sure about you but I instantly thought of how I browse for fashion inspiration on those awful tube commutes and during the killer boredom that kicks in at the dentist waiting room.
 Prompts to update and gamify wish list features in fashion apps show the greatest potential in this occasion.
 Wish lists by their very nature are fuelled by desire, tapping into a bit of escapism, but don't forget that when pay day comes, and with a few nudges, this could very much turn into a reality!